Best travel telescopes in 2024

 The Milky Way over Grand Canyon National Park.
 To make the most of internationally renowned dark-sky sites like this, a good travel telescope should be top of your luggage list.
 Carlos Fernandez / Getty Images

-We've put together a list of some of the best portable, quality telescopes that would make good astronomy travelling companions.
+We've put together a list of some of the best portable, quality telescopes that would make for the best travel telescopes.
 See the link below each selection for a full review of that telescope.

-You may also require a good, portable mount that slips in your luggage easily.
-You'll find quite a few models like this in our guide to the best telescope mounts available.
+You may also require a good, portable mount that slips in your luggage easily which you can find in our guide to the best telescope mounts.

 Astronomy camping during Salisbury Star Party, August 2010.
 Credit: Jon Hicks